 Garam masala is a very versatile Indian seasoning blend and you’ll find it called for in both meat and vegetarian dishes.
 In my opinion India makes some of the best vegetarian dishes because the fragrant and flavorful spices bring even the simplest of foods to life.

-Here are just a few things you can add garam masala to:
+Here are just a few things to which you can add it:

 - Meats, poultry and seafood

 - Legumes and lentils

 - Add some to the dough of homemade bread

 - Add some to cookies and cakes for a fun flavor twist

 What Is the Difference Between Garam Masala and Curry Powder?